lisa-lumos/designing-data-intensive-applications/07-transactions.md

 The database must potentially keep several different committed versions of an object, because various in-progress transactions may need to see the state of the database at different points in time.
 Because it maintains several versions of an object side by side, this technique is known as multiversion concurrency control (MVCC).
 When a transaction reads from the database, transaction IDs are used to decide which objects it can see and which are invisible.

+Many dbs that implement snapshot isolation call it by different names.
+In Oracle it is called `serializable`, and in PostgreSQL and MySQL it is called `repeatable read`.

+The `lost update problem` can occur if an application reads some value from the database, modifies it, and writes back the modified value (a read-modify-write cycle).
+If two transactions do this concurrently, one of the modifications can be lost, because the second write does not include the first modification.
+Cases are:
+- Incrementing a counter or updating an account balance (a read-modify-write cycle)
+- Making a local change to a complex value, e.g., adding an element to a list within a JSON document (requires parsing the document, making the change, and writing back the modified document)
+- Two users editing a wiki page at the same time, where each user saves their changes by sending the entire page contents to the server, overwriting whatever is currently in the database.

+Solutions to the `lost update problem`:
+- Atomic write operation: remove the need to implement read-modify-write cycles in application code.
+Usually implemented by taking an exclusive lock on the object when it is read so that no other transaction can read it until the update has been applied. eg: UPDATE counters SET value = value + 1 WHERE key = 'foo';.
+- Explicit locking: the application explicitly lock the objects that are going to be updated.
+Then the application can perform a read-modify-write cycle, and if any other transaction tries to concurrently read the same object, it is forced to wait until the first read-modify-write cycle has completed. eg: select * from ... where ...
+FOR UPDATE.
+- Automatically detect lost updates: allow transactions to execute in parallel, and if the transaction manager detects a lost update, abort the transaction and force it to retry.
+This is less error prone compared with the first two solutions.
+PostgreSQL's repeatable read, Oracle's serializable, and SQL Server's snapshot isolation levels automatically do this.
+But MySQL, InnoDB's repeatable read doesn't do this.
+- Compare-and-set: in dbs that do not provide transactions, it avoids lost updates by allowing an update to happen only if the value has not changed since you last read it.
+It may not be safe, depends on the db. eg: UPDATE wiki_pages SET content = 'new content' WHERE id = 1234 AND content = 'old content';